-Mental Health and Concurrent Disorders
+Treatment for Mental Health and Concurrent Disorders In Toronto, ON

 Mental Health and Concurrent Disorders are currently key topics of discussion among therapists and counsellors.
 For most individuals, it can be hard to come to terms with experiencing mental health and having an addiction.
 But it’s also impossible to talk about addictions without talking about Mental Health.
 These factors intersect which makes treating addiction a multi-layered issue.

-At Addiction Rehab Toronto, we offer support and treatment for those suffering from depression, anxiety, PTSD, bipolar disorder, eating disorders, and schizophrenia.
+We offer support and treatment for those suffering from depression, anxiety, PTSD, bipolar disorder, eating disorders, and schizophrenia.
 We take a compassionate role to help support those who are experiencing mental health issues.
 We know, based on the towering numbers provided by Statistics Canada, that 1 in 5 Canadians will be exposed to mental health issues.
 Thus with the understanding that mental health and addictions does not discriminate, and it is not an uncommon experience.

 At Addiction Rehab Toronto, you are not alone in the struggles of Mental Health and Concurrent Disorders – we work with the individual to create a client-centred approach to Addiction Recovery treatment that addresses and validates Mental Health.